abhishekneema8/practice_jenkins/README.md

 # practice_jenkins
-This is the readme file
+This is the readme file for poll scm also